Position: Evaluation of ECG Representations Must Be Fixed: Empirical Study

 \subsubsection{Sensitivity of Macro-Averaged Metrics to Labels with Few Examples}

 In Section~\ref{sec:reliable-stratification}, we claim that the current practice of retaining labels with low test-support leads to noisy performance metrics.
 To illustrate this point, Table~\ref{tab:ptbxl-auroc-lowest} highlights the AUROC for the three tasks with the lowest prevalence in PTB-XL \textsc{Form}.
-Each task has small test-support (PRC(S): 1 positive, STE\_: 3 positives, TAB\_: 3 positives), producing very wide confidence intervals and highly variable AUROC estimates across resamples.
+Each task has small test-support (PRC(S): 1 positive, STE\_: 3 positives, TAB\_: 3 positives), which can produce very wide confidence intervals and highly variable AUROC estimates across resamples.
 This variance has a material effect on the resulting macro-AUROC for each model.
-To demonstrate this, when we remove the PTB-XL \textsc{Form} labels with fewer than 10 positive test examples (4 labels in total), the resulting macro-AUROC shifts non-trivially.
-This is shown in Table~\ref{tab:ptbxl-macroauc-change}, where there is a reversal of the apparent ordering between MERL and D-BETA (MERL decreases by 1.6 points while D-BETA increases by 1.7 points).
-Furthermore, Random experiences a +7.6 point boost on the restricted dataset.
+To demonstrate this, when we remove the PTB-XL \textsc{Form} labels with fewer than 10 positive test examples (4 labels in total), the resulting macro-AUROC can shift non-trivially.
+This is shown in Table~\ref{tab:ptbxl-macroauc-change}, where there is a change in the apparent ordering of the strongest methods: MERL is highest under the original label set, whereas KED is highest after low-support labels are removed.
 Parallel results for PTB-XL \textsc{Sub} and RHYTHM are provided in Appendix~\ref{sec:complete-ptbxl-clean}.